National Cycle Route 75: Dunoon to Portavadie

 After catching the ferry from Gourock to cross the upper Firth of Clyde to Dunoon.
 The route continues along the Cowal peninsula coast, passing the Holy Loch and Sandbank.
-Then travels through Glen Lean to the head of Loch Striven at Ardtaraig.
+Then travels on the B836 road through Glen Lean to the head of Loch Striven at Ardtaraig.
 Then passes the Kyles of Bute passing through Tighnabruaich, to Portavadie.
 From where another ferry crosses Loch Fyne, connecting the route onto the Kintyre peninsula at Tarbert.
 On the Kintyre peninsula you can join the National Cycle Route 78 (The Caledonia Way).